dataluscorp/browser/tools/moztreedocs/docs/mdn-import.rst

 the documentation should be migrated in this repository.

-Fortunately, there is an easy way to import the doc from MDN using GitHub to the firefox source docs.
+Fortunately, there is an easy way to import the doc from MDN using GitHub to the datalus source docs.

 1. Install https://pandoc.org/ - If you are using packages provided by your distribution, make sure that the version is not too old.